Ayurveda for Mental Clarity: Clear Brain Fog by Body Type

 Dietary Adjustments

-- Cool, nourishing foods — Sweet fruits, coconut, leafy greens, cucumber
+- Cool, nourishing foods: Sweet fruits, coconut, leafy greens, cucumber

-- Never skip meals — Pitta's strong fire becomes destructive when unfed
+- Never skip meals.
+Pitta's strong fire becomes destructive when unfed

-- Reduce inflammatory foods — Alcohol, caffeine, spicy food, processed food
+- Reduce inflammatory foods: Alcohol, caffeine, spicy food, processed food

-- Favour sweet, bitter, and astringent tastes — These cool Pitta's mental fire
+- Favour sweet, bitter, and astringent tastes.
+These cool Pitta's mental fire

-- Include ghee — Cooling and nourishing for the brain
+- Include ghee.
+Cooling and nourishing for the brain

 Daily Practices

-- Schedule mandatory rest — Pitta types must be forced to stop; book it in the diary
+- Schedule mandatory rest.
+Pitta types must be forced to stop.
+Book it in the diary

-- Sheetali pranayama — Cooling breath, 10-15 rounds
+- Sheetali pranayama.
+Cooling breath, 10 to 15 rounds

-- Nature immersion — Time near water especially helps cool the mental fire
+- Nature immersion.
+Time near water especially helps cool the mental fire

-- Reduce competition — Step back from "winning" and "achieving" temporarily
+- Reduce competition.
+Step back from winning and achieving temporarily

 Key Herbs (Traditionally Used)

-- Brahmi — Cooling and clarifying for Pitta-type overheated minds
+- Brahmi, cooling and clarifying for Pitta-type overheated minds

-- Guduchi — Traditionally considered a premier Pitta-clearing herb
+- Guduchi, traditionally a premier Pitta-clearing herb

-- Amalaki — Cooling rejuvenative that supports clear thinking
+- Amalaki, cooling rejuvenative that supports clear thinking

 Clearing Kapha Brain Fog